 - SMS unsubscribe

-- Contact action - Runs when a contact causes the action (eg, subscribes, opens a campaign, etc)
+- By a contact - Runs when a contact causes the action (eg, subscribes, opens a campaign, etc)

-- Admin user action - Runs when an admin user causes the action (eg, adding a contact from the admin area)
+- By an admin user - Runs when an admin user causes the action (eg, adding a contact from the admin area)

-- API - Runs when API call causes the action (eg, adding a contact using contact_add API call)
+- By the API - Runs when API call causes the action (eg, adding a contact using contact_add API call)

-- System processes - Runs when automated system causes the action (eg, bounces, automation emails, etc)
+- By system processes - Runs when automated system causes the action (eg, bounces, automation emails, etc)

 Here is an example of a webhook that we created.
 In this webhook, we wish to send information to Zapier (which will update another application) each time a contact in any list unsubscribes themselves from our emails: